Lead Plaque of Magliano: Commentary

 The sequence mi menicac marca lurcac apparently includes abbreviations of the terms maris and menita from side A. The term Maris on side A refers to a set of deities represented on mirrors as babies, but little else is known of their function.
 Note that mar appears to be used as an abbreviation for or alternate form of maris on the Liver of Piacenza (numbers 30 and 39), just as it appears (with abbreviate meni-ta) on side B. Pittau, on the other hand, considers it a name for Cupid/Eros.

 The word ar at the end of side A can mean simply 'make,' but also 'dedicate/carry out a dedication' as it probably is here, as seen in line 6 of the Cippus Perusinus: ipa ama hen naper XII Velθina-θur-aś araś -- "that 12 hen (arable?) acres of Velthinas shall be dedicated".
 The family name Murina on side A is well known, since inscriptions indicate that members lived in Tarquinia, Volsinii, the Siena region, Chiusi, and Perugia.

+At the end of their study of the piece, Bortolamasi et al. conclude: "From the above, it is clear that the Magliano Disc confirms the profound religious sense that permeated Etruscan society.
+The invocation to Cautha, which constitutes the incipit of side A and which can be interpreted as 'a Cautha' or 'per Cautha', the name of a noble 'murinaśie' family,22 together with the spiral-shaped writing, notoriously associated with the motion of the sun, to which the deity Cautha is related, all point to the function of the Magliano Disc as a dedicatory amulet.
+Moreover, the use of amulets in Etruscan culture is well known due to their profound mysticism: animals, trees, and fruits are widely represented in positive or negative forms.
+It is therefore plausible that the Disc's dedicatory function was associated with an element of Cautha's nature (the sun) in anthropomorphic form."